The Lady Refuses: Plot

-Sir Gerald Courtney (Gilbert Emery) is an aristocrat whose son, Russell (John Darrow), prefers to spend his time partying with young women rather than focusing on the promising career he has in architecture.
-When Russell leaves one evening to revel with the gold-digging Berthine Waller (Margaret Livingston) rather than spending it dining with his father, Sir Gerald is a bit despondent.
+Sir Gerald Courtney is an aristocrat whose son, Russell, prefers to spend his time partying with young women rather than focusing on the promising career he has in architecture.
+When Russell leaves one evening to revel with the gold-digging Berthine Waller rather than spending it dining with his father, Sir Gerald is a bit despondent.
 As he ponders what to do about his wayward son, providence takes a hand.

-A beautiful destitute young woman, June (Betty Compson), on the verge of entering into the oldest of professions due to her desperation, is being pursued by the London police.
+A beautiful destitute young woman, June, on the verge of entering into the oldest of professions due to her desperation, is being pursued by the London police.
 Sir Gerald, who was at the window on the first floor watching his son leaving with Berthine Waller, observes how June leaves a taxi on the other side of the street, and is being cornered by the police.
 As she comes over to his house to knock, he opens the door and welcomes her as a niece he was expecting, reassuring the Policemen that she is a respectable citizen.
 After they leave, Sir Gerald invites her to dinner, after she tells him of her situation.
 He then proposes to hire June for 1000 Pounds to prevent his son from falling into the clutches of Berthine.